edgarsevilla1/Portfolio-Website/README.md

 - <b>Description:</b>  A front-end prototype of an E-commerce website

 - Welcome to my prototype E-commerce website.
 Here you will find a video game store E-commerce website idea I pitched to a potential client.
 I used a series of developmental elements to bring the website to life using a mixture of HTML, CSS, & Javascript.
-I hope you enjoy the show and become a future client to this store!
+I hope you enjoy the prototype and become a future client to this store !

 ## Project #3